 Are you looking for a pint-sized pooch with plenty of personality?
 Despite its diminutive stature, the Yorkiepoo is big in character.
-As a cross between a Yorkshire Terrier and a miniature Poodle, the Yorkiepoo is both confident and playful.
+A cross between a Yorkshire Terrier and a toy or miniature Poodle, the Yorkiepoo is both confident and playful.

 While small dogs are generally easier to manage than their bigger counterparts, choosing the right breed for your lifestyle is still important.